 The Inland Empire Audiophiles Society is a listening group of audiophiles in Southern California.
 Our meetings are hosted once a month, on the Saturday closest to the 15th.
 Almost all of our meetings are held in member's homes, with locations in Riverside, San Bernardino and LA counties.
 We have a very diverse group where everyone seems to be on a different path to audio nirvana.
 Please contact me by email for next month's location.

-America's Premier Audio Society.
-Meetings are held monthly at varying locations throughout Los Angeles and Orange Counties in beautiful, sunny Southern California.
-For all information including upcoming meetings, please visit our website or contact audio society president, Bob Levi at 714-281-5850.
+America's Premier Audio Society and the world's largest at over 1500 members.
+Events are held monthly at varying locations throughout Los Angeles and Orange Counties in beautiful, sunny Southern California.
+Don't miss T.H.E.
+Show Newport, May 30-June 1, our co-venture with T.H.E.
+Show Las Vegas, the largest fine audio show in North America open to the public.
+For all information including upcoming events, please visit our website or contact audio society president, Bob Levi at 714-281-5850.

 San Diego Area Audio Group

 The San Diego Area Audio Group (SDAAG) is dedicated to bringing people together who enjoy a wide range of music and high end audio.
 There are no dues required.
 Members choose a date and time to "host" meetings in their homes.
 Those members wishing to attend bring favorite recordings for the listening session providing the opportunity for exposure to different types of music on an unfamiliar system.
 The geographic area served by SDAAG is primarily San Diego County including Downtown, but member location is only limited to where members are willing to travel for a meeting.
 There is no web site currently available.
 There are plans to create an "internet meeting place" at which members can exchange ideas on a daily basis at Yahoo Groups.
 Special events or field trips to audio shows are arranged by members interested in doing so.